 You should have already received an email from the Financial Aid Office, advising you to complete the Exit Interview process for these loan programs.
 If you no longer have this email for reference, you can complete your Perkins or Nursing Loan exit interview at www.mycampusloan.com, while the exit interview for the Federal Stafford/Direct or Grad PLUS loans can be completed at www.nslds.ed.gov.
 The exit interview will provide you with the rights and responsibilities that you need to be aware of as you enter repayment.
 Be sure that your lender has your current address so you can begin your loan repayment on-schedule and in good standing.

-The following companies are contracted by the US Dept of Education to service federal Stafford/Direct student loans.
-One or more of these companies will be in contact with you as you enter repayment.
+In the current environment of on-line scams, you need to know the name of your loan servicer so you can set up your loan repayment without the fear of being scammed.
+One or more servicer will be in contact with you as you enter repayment.
 To find out which company is servicing your student loans, go to www.nslds.ed.gov.
-You WANT to be talking to these folks if you are having trouble making your loan payments.
+(You login with you SSN and your FSA ID) You WANT to be talking to these folks, especially if you are having trouble making your loan payments.
 They want to help keep your loans current and in good standing.
 Talking to your loan servicer might prevent hearing from the US Department of Education’s Debt Collection Service.